Macclesfield Flood Risk Management Plan (FRMP2)

 Progress to date

-• CCTV survey has been undertaken in the catchment associated with a tributary of the River Bollin upstream to Ryle’s Pool
+• CCTV survey has been undertaken in the catchment associated with a tributary of the River Bollin in the Ryle’s Pool area.

 • Environment Agency National Flood Awareness campaign 2020

-• develop a surface water management plan• Continue to encourage the use of Green SUDS in new developments
+• Continue to encourage the use of Green SUDS in new developments

 What to do if there is a watercourse on, under or near your land